top of page

 The FIX OUR FORESTS ACT is a sweeping rewrite of how federal forests are managed in the U.S.

-Touted as a bill to address the legitimate concern of severe wildfire, the bill is little more than handing control of federal forestland management over to the executive branch, with few if any meaningful safeguards.
+Touted as a bill to address the legitimate concern of severe wildfire, the bill is little more than handing control of federal forestland management over to the executive branch, with little public oversight.

 How it Works: It establishes an entirely new forest management tool called Fireshed Management Areas (FMAs) under the guise of addressing fuel related forest fire risk.
 FMAs are established by political appointees, and don’t exclude special land categories like endangered sp.
 Critical Habitat, Wilderness, or National Parks.
 The bill says that within FMAs, projects are exempt from NEPA requirements leaving impact review up to the discretion of newly formed teams of political appointees likely to include logging interests.
 Along with all this the bill also drastically reduces the window of opportunity for the public to file suit.

 The bill’s foundational idea for addressing wildfire risk is to clear cut- if the trees are at the lumber store, they can't burn.
-And not only that- the plan is to clear cut in places that have been protected for decades or centuries and do it with congressionally given authority.
+And not only that- the plan is to clear cut in places that have been protected for decades or centuries and do it with congressional authority.

 What to do: If you can only do one thing- call your U.S. Senators' D.C. offices and voice your opposition to FOFA.
 If you're able, calling Senate leadership and members of the Senate Committee on Ag, Nutrition and Forestry and even your U.S. House Reps is very helpful.
 We need as many people as possible to call or email their senators before this bill can be passed.